apache/inlong-website/docs/quick_start/data_subscription/clickhouse_example.md

 - Configure the Inlong group and Inlong stream

 # Create clickhouse sink
-After configuring the Clickhouse data node, Inlong group, and Inlong stream, you can create a Clickhouse sink:
+After configuring the Clickhouse data node, Inlong group and Inlong stream, you can create a Clickhouse sink:

 Select【Ingestion】and click【Detail】